-- 2. County employees shall confirm completion of Ethics Board training, and County board, bureau, council, committee, and commission members (collectively County Participants) shall acknowledge receipt of such training, in written or electronic form in the manner specified by the Department of Human Resources or the County Executive's office, as follows: - a.
-For all new employees, on the day of employee orientation (for standard ethics training); - b.
-For employees newly required to complete a statement of financial disclosure, the statement of financial disclosure training is due on the date the financial disclosure is due; - c.
-For newly appointed County Participants, within thirty days of receipt of training materials; and - d.
-For existing employees and County Participants, by March 31st;
+- 2. County employees shall confirm completion of Ethics Board training, and County board, bureau, council, committee, and commission members (collectively County Participants) shall acknowledge receipt of such training, in written or electronic form in the manner specified by the Department of Human Resources or the County Executive's office, as follows: - a. on the day of employee orientation for all new employees; - b. within thirty days of receipt of training materials for newly appointed County Participants; and - c. by March 31st for existing employees and County Participants;